TheRusskiy/rails-phone-auth/README.md

 # Rails Phone Authentication

+## You can read the full explanation [in this article](https://www.dmitry-ishkov.com/2021/05/phone-authentication-in-ruby.html)

 This is an example of how a phone sign-in / sign-up could work.

 The core of the logic is located at `PhoneVerification` class.